Netherlands: Dutch Republic (1581–1795)

-Following the declaration of independence, the provinces of Holland, Zeeland, Groningen, Friesland, Utrecht, Overijssel, and Gelderland entered into a confederation.
+After the declaration of independence, the provinces of Holland, Zeeland, Groningen, Friesland, Utrecht, Overijssel, and Gelderland entered into a confederation.
 All these duchies, lordships and counties enjoyed a significant degree of autonomy and were governed by their own administrative bodies known as the States-Provincial.
 The confederal government, known as the States General, was headquartered in The Hague and comprised representatives from each of the seven provinces.
 The sparsely populated region of Drenthe was part of the republic, albeit not considered a province in its own right.
-Moreover, during the Eighty Years' War, the Republic came to occupy a number of Generality Lands located in Flanders, Brabant and Limburg.
+Moreover, during the Eighty Years' War, the Republic came to occupy a number of Generality Lands in Flanders, Brabant and Limburg.
 These areas were primarily inhabited by Roman Catholics and lacked a distinct governmental structure of their own.
-They were utilized as a buffer zone between the Republic and the Spanish-controlled Southern Netherlands.
+They were used as a buffer zone between the Republic and the Spanish-controlled Southern Netherlands.